 Working principle of Sine bar: The sine bar is first kept on the surface plate.
-The work piece is then work piece is approximately parallel with the table surface.
+The work piece is then placed on the sine bar such that the surface whose taper angle is to be measured is facing upwards.
+Place the set of slip gauges under one end of the roller of sine bar such that the upper surface of the work piece is approximately parallel with the table surface.
 Place the plunger of the dial gauge on the upper surface of the work piece.
 Take readings with the dial gauge at both ends and note their difference, noting which end of the work is low.
 If the end nearest the high end of the sine bar is low, then the slip gauges height must be increased by an amount equal to the difference in the dial gauge readings multiplied by the proportion of sine bar length to work length.
-For example, assuming that the end of a work piece was 0.01mm low, the sine bar being 250 mm long and the work 100 mm long, then the required increase in height of slip gauge set will be $0.01 \times 250/100 = 0.025$ mm.
+For example, assuming that the end of a work piece was 0.01mm low, the sine bar being 250 mm long and the work 100 mm long, then the required increase in height of slip gauge set will be $0.01 \ge 250/100 = 0.025$ mm.
 This will not give an immediately correct setting from a first approximation, but it is much quicker than a trial and error method.